 Human Genetics Sample Bank maintains stringent quality control and assurance procedures, while retaining flexibility to meet the changing needs of the biomedical research community.

-To meet the strategic objectives of ongoing and future projects of the genetics community, we designed and constructed an expanded and technologically advanced facility.
+To meet the strategic objectives of ongoing and future projects of the genetics community, we designed and constructed an expanded technologically advanced facility.

 The Division of Human Genetics has ongoing protocols for the collection of samples from breast cancer patients and controls for use in human genetics research.
 Accompanying clinical and family history information is also available.

 Breast Cancer Patient Samples: These samples are from incident breast cancer cases diagnosed in Columbus, Ohio.
 We currently have approximately ~2000 peripheral blood DNA, RNA, plasma and cell line samples.
-We also have samples from paraffin embedded tissues (tumor and adjacent normal tissue DNA and RNA, and tissue microarrays with tumor and adjacent normal cores) for 837 of these patients.
+We also have samples from paraffin embedded tissues (tumor and adjacent normal tissue DNA and RNA and tissue microarrays with tumor and adjacent normal cores) for 837 of these patients.
 Race, age at diagnosis, first degree family history information and pathology information (stage, grade, ER/PR/Her2-neu status, histology) are available.
 We are currently collecting treatment and outcomes data on a subset of approximately 600 of these patients.
-Contact Rob Pilarski, MS, CGC at 614-293-7774; or email@example.com.
+Contact Rob Pilarski, MS, LGC at 614-293-7774; or email@example.com.

 Control Samples: Our disease-specific sample collections become more valuable with the availability of these population-matched controls accrued through primary care clinics in the OSUMC system.
 Over 1500 control samples are currently available from patients unselected for a personal or family history of cancer.
 An average of 50-60 new subjects are added each month.
 Available tissues include peripheral blood DNA, RNA, plasma and cell lines.
 Samples have information on age, sex, personal and family health history, and self-identified race and ethnicity.
 Specific efforts are made to recruit numbers of participants, with respect to race and ethnic background, that are representative of the Columbus, Ohio area.
-Contact Amy Sturm, MS, CGC at 614-293-2605; or firstname.lastname@example.org.
+Contact Amy Sturm, MS, LGC at 614-293-2605; or firstname.lastname@example.org.

 Use of Specimens by Investigators: Interested researchers will complete an application form and provide documentation of having an IRB-approved protocol that discusses the use of the requested samples.
 Investigators will have the option of requesting samples with specific characteristics such as gender, age, clinical features, family history, presence or absence of specific diseases, etc. We also provide sample processing and banking services for patients that you accrue to your own protocols.